-I have stated in many of my previous articles that 2021 was a teaching year for me.
-As I am sure, it was a lot of things for you as well.
-It is the year I learned the most about my life, the people around me, and life in general.
+21 lessons I learned in 2021 that I’m taking into 2022.
+Twenty-twenty-one was a teaching year for me.
+But, I am sure it was a lot of things for you.
+It is the year I learned the most about my Life, the people around me, and Life in general.
 Shocking and enlightening.
 It was a year of letdowns and realizations.
 It was painful yet comforting, but most of all, it has awakened something within me that has led me on a journey of discovering.

-1. Life is more than what meets the eyes.
+1. Life is more than what meets the eye.

-We often look at life in either black or white, but it is a rigid way to see life.
-We must comprehend there are other colors to life, and it is not always what it seems.
+We often look at Life in either black or white, but it is a rigid way to see Life.
+We must comprehend that life has other colors, and it is not always what it seems.

 2. It is in your most difficult of seasons that the most authentic nature of others is shown.

-4. You can choose in one second to change or pivot your journey through life.
+4. You can choose to change or pivot your journey in Life in one second.

 We all get to a place where we feel lost or stuck.
-And that is ok; we have the power to choose to change our course or pivot.
+And that is okay.
+We have the power to choose to change our course or pivot.
 Never be afraid to go in another direction.
 If you don’t like who you are right now or where you are.
-Change courses or pivot only you can do that for you.
+Change courses or pivot.
+Only you can do that for yourself.

 5. The words, actions, and behaviors of others have nothing to do with you and everything to do with that person or those people.